Fabian-Kleine/cdn-server/README.md

 <script src="<cdn-domain>/js/example.js"></script>
 <script src="<cdn-domain>/js/subdirectory/example.js"></script>
 ```
 The js file is minified and compressed using terser minifier.
+> [!TIP]
-The options for the minification can be changed inside `config.js`.
+> The options for the minification can be changed inside `config.js`.